Keizō Takemi

-Keizo Takemi (武見 敬三, Takemi Keizō) is a Japanese politician of the Liberal Democratic Party who serves as a member of the House of Councillors of Japan.
+Keizo Takemi (武見 敬三, Takemi Keizō) is a Japanese politician of the Liberal Democratic Party who served as a member of the House of Councillors of Japan.

 Career

 Takemi used to be a professor of Tokai University whose main subject is international politics.
 He was first elected to a member of the House of Councillors on 23 July 1995.
 He served until July 2007, and was Vice Minister of Ministry of Health, Labour and Welfare of the Abe Cabinet from September 2006 until August 2007.
 Takemi narrowly lost his seat in 2007.
 In 2012, he returned to the House of Councillors, and he won reelection in 2013 and 2019.

 He was a tutor of the School of Politics for Women (女性のための政治スクール).

 In 2006, United Nations Secretary-General Kofi Annan appointed Takemi to a High-level Panel on United Nations Systemwide Coherence, which was set up to explore how the United Nations system could work more coherently and effectively across the world in the areas of development, humanitarian assistance and the environment.

+From 2012 to 2014, Takemi served on the High-Level Task Force for the International Conference on Population and Development, co-chaired by Joaquim Chissano and Tarja Halonen.

 In March 2016, Takemi was appointed by United Nations Secretary-General Ban Ki-moon to the High-Level Commission on Health Employment and Economic Growth, which was co-chaired by presidents François Hollande of France and Jacob Zuma of South Africa.

 In June 2019, World Health Organization (WHO) Director General Tedros Adhanom Ghebreyesus appointed Takemi as WHO Goodwill Ambassador for Universal Health Coverage.
 Since 2022, he has been a member of the Commission for Universal Health convened by Chatham House and co-chaired by Helen Clark and Jakaya Kikwete.

+Takemi was elected chairman of the Liberal Democratic Party caucus in the House of Councillors in November 2024, after Masakazu Sekiguchi resigned to become President of the House of Councillors.
+He was defeated in the 2025 Japanese House of Councillors election and announced his retirement from politics.